Mightybytes developer Stephanie Daniels offers a concise explanation of what Retina is, how to make images for it, and why it’s all so darn confusing.

 The ideal thing to do is to make two images for every image on your site: a big image that is loaded on Retina displays, and one that is half the size which is loaded on non-Retina displays.
 This way, there is always a faster loading fallback image should you need one.
 The fallback should always be the smaller-sized image.

 There are many ways to accomplish this.
 But some are better than others.

 The better option

 Use a server-side script like Retina-Image to serve the appropriate Retina or non-Retina image to the screen.

-There are many other options, but these are the ones I know of so far that are the most efficient.
+There are many other options, but in my opinion these are the most efficient.
 If you are a developer, making your own server-side method for serving the right image may be better than any of these options.

 How to use Retina images in a content management system (CMS)

-How will content entry people be able to wrap their heads around all this?
-I have found that the best thing to do is to explain to content entry people that their initial images will need to be twice as large as the size they really want.
+How should website administrators wrap their heads around all this?
+I have found that the best thing to do is to explain that their initial images will need to be twice as large as the size they really want.
 In the Content Management System (CMS), it is best to define the minimum size requirements of the image entry fields so there is always a Retina image available.
 After a content editor uploads a large image, you can let the CMS take care of processing, compressing, and resizing the image for both Retina and non-Retina devices.

 There are some plugins available for many that do the dirty work for you.
 Here are a couple I have used that work well: